Software Configuration Management Guide

 5. Configuration Audits and Review Processes

-That means that you need to establish that all of the changes made during the Software Development Life Cycle were compliant with control standards and configuration status reports.
-If you've followed the defined processes, you've likely met your Software Configuration Management goals.
+This phase ensures all changes made during the software development life cycle comply with control standards and configuration status reports.
+If you've followed the defined processes, you've likely met your SCM goals.

-The Configuration auditing process ends with the creation of various documents such as:
+The software configuration auditing process ends with the creation of various documents for end users, such as:

-Alternatively, you can reach out to one of the software development companies to do this for you.
+Alternatively, you can consider reaching out to professional software development companies to assist you in completing these complex processes.

 Who Are the Participants in Software Configuration Management Processes?